Chicago campuses integrate efficiently in record time

-Within a short 10 months, Roosevelt University integrated campuses and facilities of Robert Morris University—saving millions along the way.
+Within 10 months, Roosevelt University integrated Robert Morris University's campus programs, administration & facilities; saving millions along the way.

 450,000 square feet of space eliminated from the combined portfolio

 Approximately $10 million in annual real estate cost reductions